-- Monthly generation contribution in GWh from the scheduled generating unit or hydro power scheme for the study period; and - Monthly generation contribution in GWh for the first 12 months and for the second 12 months in the study period.
+- Monthly energy generation reductions in GWh for the scheduled generating unit or hydro power scheme for the study period; - Monthly capacity reductions in MW for the scheduled generating unit or hydro power scheme for the study period; - Monthly generation contribution in GWh from the scheduled generating unit or hydro power scheme for the study period; and - Monthly generation contribution in GWh for the first 12 months and for the second 12 months in the study period.

-4.11.
+4.10.4.11.
 Arrangements for managing the confidentiality of information submitted to AEMO